sbski/a32nx/src/extra-backend/GUIDELINES.md

 # FlyByWire Simulations - C++ WASM Development Guidelines

 ## Purpose
-Reading and troubleshooting other developers code is hard.
+Reading and troubleshooting other developers code is hard in general.
 Also, new developers have a hard time to get started with developing new features and functionalities in the FlyByWire Simulations code base.

-This document aims to provide a set of guidelines for the C++ WASM development in the FlyByWire Simulations code base which aims to readability,  maintainability of the code base which is easily accessible for new developers.
+This document aims to provide a set of guidelines for the C++ WASM development in the FlyByWire Simulations code base which aims to readability, maintainability of the code base which is also easily accessible for new developers.

+## C++ Code Style
+This guide does not want to enforce any specific code style.
+But it is helpful if the code style is consistent throughout the code base.
+Using styles like the Google C++ Style Guide or the LLVM C++ Style Guide is recommended.

 ## Commenting
 Good commenting is a very important part of writing readable and maintainable software.
-This is especially true in a multi-developer project as the FlyByWire Open-Source project certainly is.
+This is especially true in a multi-developer project with very different developer backgrounds and level of experience amongst its developers.
+The FlyByWire Open-Source project certainly falls into this category.

-In general other developers should not have to read the actual code to understand what classes, methods and members do and why they exist in the first place.
+As a general rule code should be commented so that other developers should not have to read the actual code to understand what classes, methods and members do and why they exist in the first place.

-In C++ in general, it should be sufficient to read the header file to understand the purpose and usage of a class or method/function.
+In C++ in general, it should be sufficient to read the header file to understand the purpose and usage of a class, method/function or any member.
 There should be little need to read the code in the definition files (cpp) to know what a class or any of its members does or how it should be used.
 This is especially important for any public members of a class.

 If you write comments think of the following questions:

 - What?
 Why?
-Usage?
-How?
+How to use?
 - What does the code do?
   - Give a short general description of what the code does
 - Why does the code do it?
   - Explain the purpose of the code
-  - e.g. why is this function needed?
+  - e.g. why is this method/function needed and where is it used?
-  - e.g. why is this variable needed?
+  - e.g. why is this variable needed and where is it used?
 - Hot to use the code?
   - Explain how to use the code
   - e.g. how to use the method/function?
-- How does the code do it (optional)?
+- How does the code actually do it conceptually (optional)?
-  - Although good code speaks for itself it is helpful to explain in very broad strokes how the code does it if the code has more complex logic
+  - Although good code speaks for itself it is helpful to explain in very broad strokes how the code does it esp. if the code has more complex logic
-  - e.g. how does the function work?

-Modern IDEs like VSCode or CLion provide a lot of features to help developers by simply hovering over a class, function, variable, etc. to get a quick look at the documentation.
+Modern IDEs like VSCode or JetBrain IDEs provide a lot of features to help developers by simply hovering over a class, function, variable, etc. to get a quick look at the documentation.
 Have this in mind when writing comments.

 It is good practice to comment the code as you write it.
-Often it is easier to visualize what code should be written by writing parts of the documentation first.
+Often it is easier to start by writing parts of the documentation first.
 E.g. writing the header files first by declaring members and document these often helps to achieve a better and faster implementation.

 ## Logging

 TODO
 - MSFS does not easily allow to attach a debugger for C++